 For an ADRF endpoint, Formatting Instructions sent to the messaging framework may further specify whether Nmfaf services are used to deliver notifications to an ADRF, or whether the data are sent to the ADRF using a Nadrf service.

 Processing instructions allow summarizing of notifications to reduce the volume of data reported to the Data Consumer.
 The processing results in summarizing of information from multiple notifications into a common report.
 Processing of data for inclusion in each notification sent to consumers occurs over a Processing Interval specified in the Processing Instructions.
 Notifications sent to consumers may represent partial intervals if formatting instructions or Event Reporting Information (as specified in TS 23.502 [3] table 4.15.1.1-1) require that a notification be sent to the consumer before the end of a processing interval.
-Processing is applied to multiple notifications that result from the same subscription, and is applied according the Processing Instructions, which in addition to the Processing Interval, may specify the parameter names, parameter values and the attributes to be determined and reported to the Consumer.
+Processing Instructions are provided per Event ID and are applied to multiple notifications that result from the same subscription and for the same Event ID.
+Processing Instructions, in addition to the Processing Interval, may specify the parameter names, parameter values and the attributes to be determined and reported to the Consumer.
 The processed notifications may comprise the following depending on the Event and Processing Instructions:

 - Event;